 Mount Hawke is a village approximately eight miles west-northwest of Truro, five miles north-northeast of Redruth and two and a half miles south of St Agnes.
-The Wesleyan chapel was built in 1820.
-This profile has been compiled by Clive Benney & Tony Mansell.
+This profile of Mount Hawke Wesleyan Chapel has been compiled by Clive Benney & Tony Mansell.

 1817: Probable date Mount Hawke Wesleyan Society formed.